arashn/arashn.github.io/acknowledgements.md

 I am thankful for my parents and my brother for supporting me all of my life, and for their sacrifices for me to pursue my dreams.
 I dedicate my life and works to them.

-I would like to give a special thanks to my cousin and dear friend, Farbod Misaghian, who has believed in me and has been a role-model for me in my academic endeavor.
+I would like to give a special thanks to my dear friend and colleague, [Dr. Pooria Yaghini](http://newport.eecs.uci.edu/~pooriam/).
+His mentorship and support in recent years has been greatly influential in my career.

 Finally, I thank all of my friends and family for their kindness and support.